-As I feel it is unfortunately obligatory I would like to state that The Insubordinate in no way supports anti-semitism, nor do We wish harm upon Jews of any country or any religion for that matter.
+As I feel it is unfortunately obligatory I would like to state that The Insubordinate in no way supports anti-semitism, nor do we wish harm upon Jewish people of any country or any religion for that matter.
 We do however reject Israel’s standing as an official legal country because of its colonial war crimes and racist tendencies.
 Israel continues its illegal colonisation of Palestine as it readies to decrease the size of the native Palestinian land yet again by splitting the West Bank into two – A decade-old plan to create a Jewish presence between the West Bank and Jerusalem.
 Often the Israeli government demolish homes built without permits (near impossible for a Palestinians to be granted) and sometimes are demolished as a collective punishment if someone attacks Israelis.
 They demolished a daycare and a women’s community centre leave 64 people homeless, as according to the intercept “mostly children.”

 Israel uses colonial tactics against people who have little power to oppose them.
 They are slowly eradicating any resistance against their fascist movement of ethnic cleansing until there is no opposition to speak out against them.
 By demolishing and resettling hundreds of people it demoralises them and makes them feel powerless and that is the essence on which the tactic is based.
 Destroy the morale of the opposition by making them feel powerless.
 Unfortunately, an active, effect resistance looks impossible for as long as the US supports the illegal Israeli state.
 An effective response to Israel is not abusing Jewish people but by boycotting Israeli goods and raising awareness of the Palestinian struggle.
 It’s important to remember it is the country and the government who have seen fit to forcibly remove people from their homes, it’s important to remember the government allow shoot to kill when children die in Gaza, and it’s important to remember it’s the government that commit war crimes.